drewloewe/self-assessments/final.md

 **2. Performance**

 *	Did you complete all the assignments and do all the quizzes and activities?
 * How was your performance?
 Did you meet the expectations for a B under the basic contract?
-Exceed them?
-You can argue that your performance met a certain grade level, *if you support your arguments*.
-Just stating a general wish for a certain grade or identifying as a certain kind of student who usually receives X type of grade is not an argument.
+Exceed them? **You can argue for a particular overall course grade, *if you support your arguments*.
+Just stating a general wish for a certain grade or identifying as a certain kind of student who usually receives X type of grade are not arguments.
 But you get to give an informed opinion as a grownup.
 I will consider your supported arguments (I am not bound by them, but I will at least consider them, if supported).
 * How, if at all, did you improve as a writer?
 * What specific strategies did you use to find a way through confusion, hang-ups, procrastination, your workload and life outside of class, lack of experience, or unfamiliarity with the work?